Observation of the 4$\pi$-periodic Josephson effect in indium arsenide nanowires: Results

-Typical experimental datasets are shown in Fig.~2 for two nanowire junctions (NW1 and NW2, respectively), and one Al/AlO$_x$/Al tunnel junction (T) as the source of Josephson radiation.
-We limit the detector voltage range by the condition $\dd I_\textrm{DET}/\dd V_\textrm{DET} < 10\,\micro$S where the subgap quasiparticle current is still negligible, typically $I_\textrm{DET} \lesssim 1\,$nA.
-A lower limit of the emitter junction voltage is defined by the phase diffusion regime \cite{Ivanchenko_1969}, characterized by periodic switching and retrapping events, which breaks the validity of Eq.~(1) (see Fig.~S16 in the SI).
+Typical experimental datasets are shown in Fig.~2 for two nanowire junctions (NW1 and NW2, respectively) as the source of Josephson radiation.
+We limit the detector voltage range by the condition $\textrm{d} I_\textrm{DET}/\textrm{d} V_\textrm{DET} < 10\,\micro$S where the subgap quasiparticle current is still negligible, typically $I_\textrm{DET} \lesssim 1\,$nA.
+A lower limit of the emitter junction voltage is defined by the phase diffusion regime \cite{Ivanchenko_1969}, characterized by periodic switching and retrapping events, which breaks the validity of Eq.~(1) (see Supplementary Note 3).
 We therefore do not consider the low $V_\textrm{NW}$ regime, within the supercurrent peak.
-We show this range, excluded from the linear fits, shaded in grey in Fig.~2 and Fig.~3 (see Fig.~S5 in the SI on the characterization of these limits).
+We show this range, excluded from the linear fits, shaded in grey in Fig.~2 and Fig.~3 (see Supplementary Note 2 on the characterization of these limits).
 We fit the peak positions using Eq.~(3) in order to extract $e^\star$ and $\Delta_\textrm{DET}$ as a function of the applied in-plane magnetic field.
-The standard deviation of the fitted parameters is determined using the bootstrapping method \cite{10.2307/2245500}.
-For details, see Sec.~5 in the SI.
+The typical standard deviation is $3.6\,$GHz for each frequency datapoint (see Supplementary Note 2).
+The error bars of the fitted parameters are determined using the bootstrapping method \cite{10.2307/2245500} (see Supplementary Note 2) and show the full width at half maximum yielding a confidence level of $75\%$ for a Gaussian lineshape.

-At zero magnetic field (Fig.~2a, d and g), the emitted Josephson radiation is always $2\pi$-periodic with an extracted effective charge close to $e^{\star} = 2e$, as shown by the good agreement between the orange line and the dashed green line (best fit with fixed $e^{\star} = 2e$).
-In contrast, NW1 and NW2 exhibit the $4\pi$-periodic Josephson effect above a threshold magnetic field (Fig.~2b and e), where $e^{\star} \approx e$.
-The full evolution is shown in Fig.~2c and 2f, respectively, where a sharp transition is visible from $e^{\star} \approx 2e$ (green circles) to $e^{\star} \approx e$ (red triangles).
-However, the tunnel junction, where no topological phase transition is expected, exhibits $e^{\star} \approx 2e$ in the same magnetic field range (Fig.~2h).
-Finally, the fitted $\Delta_\textrm{DET}$ (Fig.~2c, f and i) shows a monotonic decrease described by $2\Delta_\textrm{DET}(B)=2\Delta_{0}\sqrt{1-B^2/B_c^2}$ for all devices (dashed lines), with no additional feature at the transition field.
+At zero magnetic field (Fig.~2a and c), the emitted Josephson radiation is always $2\pi$-periodic with an extracted effective charge close to $e^{\star} = 2e$, as shown by the good agreement between the orange line and the dashed green line (best fit with fixed $e^{\star} = 2e$).
+In contrast, NW1 and NW2 exhibit the $4\pi$-periodic Josephson effect above a threshold magnetic field (Fig.~2b and d), where $e^{\star} \approx e$.
+The full evolution is shown in Fig.~2e and 2g, respectively, where a sharp transition is visible from $e^{\star} \approx 2e$ (green circles) to $e^{\star} \approx e$ (red triangles).
+Finally, the fitted $\Delta_\textrm{DET}$ (Fig.~2c and f) shows a monotonic decrease described by $2\Delta_\textrm{DET}(B)=2\Delta_{0}\sqrt{1-B^2/B_\textrm{c}^2}$ for all devices (dashed lines), with no additional feature at the transition field.
+In contrast with the nanowire junctions, our control device, an Al/AlO$_x$/Al tunnel junction, exhibits no transition in $e^{\star}$ over the entire magnetic field range (see Supplementary Figure 5).